 At 50°C a serious burn would happen after 5 minutes

-Tempering valves are designed to blend hot and cold water to deliver mixed water at a constant temperature.
+Hot Water Tempering Valves are designed to blend hot and cold water to provide mixed water at a constant temperature.
 They incorporate a temperature sensitive element which expands and contracts depending on the temperature of the water flowing across it.
-This action of the element in turn moves a piston which shuttles between the hot and cold ports.
-In doing so the valve maintains an essentially constant outlet temperature, and thus reduces the risk of scalding accidents.
+This action of the element, in turn, moves a piston which shuttles between the hot and cold ports.
+In doing so, the valve maintains an essentially constant outlet temperature, and thus reduces the risk of scalding accidents.

 All valves associated with a hot water service are subject to operating extremes which required periodic maintenance, servicing and replacement.
-A tempering valve is at the upper end of any risk assessment and for this reason requires regular field testing and maintenance regime as per the requirements of AS 4032.3 – 2004 which requires frequency of field tests to be carried out at intervals not exceeding 12 months.
+A hot water tempering valve is at theupper end of any risk assessment and for this reason requires regular field testing and maintenance regime as per the requirements of AS 4032.3 – 2004 which requires the frequency of field tests to be carried out at intervals not exceeding 12 months.

-For plumbers, home owners and property investors hot water is increasingly becoming a legal mine field with duty of care provisions.
+For plumbers, homeowners and property investors hot water is increasingly becoming a legal minefield with the duty of care provisions.
 This has been further clarified in AS/NZS 3500.5-2012 which states in clause 3.2.3 Acceptable solutions for control of delivery temperatures the following: